 - You cannot send items to storage when shopping, so a soldier with full inventory cannot make any purchases.
 And to send items to storage, you have to waste a turn or more to deposit items at a storage tent.

 Yeeeeeeeaaaaaah.
 All those little conveniences that we were so used to?
 Not here at all!
 And boy, does that make Shadow Dragon and the Blade of Light that much fucking harder and ten times more tedious.
 Hopefully, that gives you a new kind of appreciation for the later entries.

 While the game is certainly beatable, the biggest problem is that it’s a whole lot of busywork.
 In order to get anywhere in this game, you need to spend A LOT OF TIME just doing preparation groundwork and not actually playing the game.

 And the cursor moves so fucking slow.
 It moves so fucking slow.
 It’s so god-fuck slow.
 I’m dead serious.
 It doesn’t move as quickly or as smoothly as later games.
 It’s so jerky and it takes forever for it to reach one side of the map to the opposite side.

 You want to know what’s even better?
 Your units walk slow too.
 Yes, even the cavalry.

-The game is paced so painfully slow that it makes me wonder how Japanese consumers back in the day were able to tolerate it.
+Shadow Dragon and the Blade of Light is paced so painfully slow that it makes me wonder how Japanese consumers back in the day were able to tolerate it.
 This game must’ve taken months to complete for the average consumer.

 For its time, this is a complex game.
 There is so much to do, it is quite overwhelming.
 Imagine if this really did get localized for the NES.
 I would say it could’ve been at least an underrated title, which is probably better than having no recognition outside of Japan at all.